Alan Amory

-Alan Amory (born in Rustenburg, South Africa) is a professor of educational technologies at the University of Johannesburg, where he promotes and drives the use of educational technologies.
+Alan Amory (born in Rustenburg, South Africa) is a Senior Programme Specialist (Learning Technologies) at SAIDEPreviously, Alan was a professor of educational technologies at the University of Johannesburg, where he promotes and drives the use of educational technologies.
 He has contributed to numerous fields of research, including information and communication technologies in education, video games and learning, tool-mediated knowledge construction, authentic learning, and Cultural Historical Activity Theory (CHAT).

 Career

 Amory received his doctorate in Plant Biochemistry from the University of the Witwatersrand in Johannesburg.
 He lectured in the Biology Department of the University of KwaZulu-Natal for 15 years before he was employed as the Director of the Centre for Information Technology in Higher Education at the University of KwaZulu-Natal, Durban.
 In 2007 he was acting Chief Director for Education Support Services at the Gauteng Department of Education, Johannesburg, before joining the Faculty of Education at the University of Johannesburg in November that year where, in 2011, he became Head of the Department of Mathematics, Science, Technology and Computer Education.

 In 2012, Amory was appointed as Director of the Centre for Academic Technologies at the same university.